intake24/intake24/apps/docs/developer/getting-started.md

 #### 2. Install node packages for the whole projects

-on project root folder, run
+On project root folder, run

 ```sh
 pnpm install